Why study a degree?

 There’s more to it than earning power and jobs, though.

 University is a unique place and time in your life.
-Perhaps now, more than ever, you are taking the time to focus on your learning, dig deep into a subject you are passionate about, and hone your critical and thoughtful mind.
+Perhaps now, more than ever, you are taking the time to focus on your learning, dig deep into a subject you are passionate about, and hone in your critical and thoughtful mind.

 You’ll have access to leading facilities and experts in your subject.
 You’ll get to take part in work experience and live briefs, and learn to think in a more analytical way.
 And you’ll be exploring new ideas and areas of knowledge.